-Ivy Hui-Yuan Yeh’s expertise lies in biological anthropology, with a focus on migration, health, and diet in ancient and modern populations in Asia.
-Her projects entail two main topics: the migrations and diets of ancient and modern Austronesians; and population genetics and disease research on local communities in Southeast Asia.
+Ivy is an expert in biological anthropology, with a specialization in analyzing migration, health, and diet in ancient and modern Asian populations.
+In addition to her work in biological anthropology, her current research focus is on artificial intelligence in archaeological analysis.
 These projects are supported by Nanyang Technological University (NTU) and conducted in collaboration with Harvard University and the University of Cambridge.
-Ivy also served as a review editor for Evolutionary and Population Genetics for Loop, the open science research network powered by Frontiers.
+Ivy has also served as an editor for several well-recognized journals in her field.

 Job Titles: Assistant Professor (tenure-track), Director of the Bioarchaeology Lab